 Multify is not just about translations.
 For a Tilda website to function as a full-fledged multilingual project, you also need to take care of the technical side: SEO, structure, counters, redirects.
 This is where Multify unleashes its full potential.

-Multify automatically creates a separate robots.txt for each language version of the website.
+Multify automatically creates a separate robots.txt for each language version of the site.
 In each file:

-- Your sitemap links are specified (sitemap.xml, sitemap-store.xml, etc.)
+- Your own links to sitemaps (sitemap.xml, sitemap-store.xml, etc.) are specified

-- You can add custom strings — for example, prohibiting indexing of individual pages or Clean-Param directives for Yandex:
+- You can add custom lines — for example, disallowing indexing of individual pages or Clean-Param directives for Yandex:

 User-Agent: Yandex